NathanGarrihy/TheoryOfAlgoProject/README.md

 }
 ```

-Setting the initial hash value is left to the main method.
+Setting the initial hash value is performed in the main method.
 <br/><br/>
 #####The next_hash function
 is in charge of Hash Computation, where it uses the pre-defined bitwise and logical functions and constants